bahtiyartan/troia/docs/43DatabaseAccessI.rst

 Performance of Complex SELECT Statements
 ========================================

-Like other TROIA commands SELECT statements are parsed and interpreted on convert process (for mor information please see Language Basics Section).
+Like other TROIA commands SELECT statements are parsed and interpreted on convert process (for more information please see Language Basics Section).
 Since converting is a development time operation, it does not consume time in runtime.
 When it comes to complex SELECT statements, all interpreting operation is performed on runtime, because final select statement is builded on runtime.
 Therefore, using complex SELECT statements has a potential to effect application performance, although it has a limited.

 Briefly, although complex SELECT eases some operations, it has a negative effect on application performance, so it is not recommended to use these kind of statements when they are unnecessary.